Managing dentine hypersensitivity

 Recurring dentine hypersensitivity and patient follow-up

 Canadian Advisory Board guidelines for effective long-term management of dentine hypersensitivity recommend reassessing patients’ experience of pain at subsequent appointments.
-If they still experience dentine hypersensitivity pain they should be followed up and reviewed.2
+If they still experience sensitivity pain they should be followed up and reviewed.2

 Dentine hypersensitivity management: in summary2,3